TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml507/README.txt

 * The FLASH memory can be programmed using GRMON

 * The LEON3 processor can run up to 80 - 90 MHz on the board
-  in the typical configuartion.
+  in the typical configuration.

-* The I2C master is connected to the 'Main' I2C bus.
+* An I2C master is connected to the 'Main' I2C bus.
 An EEPROM (M24C08) can be accessed at I2C address 0x50.

-* TODO: DVI VGA support
+* The SVGACTRL core is enabled and is connected to the DVI transmitter.
+When one, or both, of the VGA cores is enabled an extra I2C master is automatically instantiated.
+This I2C master is utilized to initialize the DVI transmitter.
+A special GRMON command exists to initialize the Chrontel CH7301C.
+See below for an example.
+  Adjustment of the delay before latching input data may be needed.
+This can be done using the 'i2c 1 dvi delay [dec|inc]' command.
+  NOTE: If the the VGA cores are disabled the constraints on the VGA clocks must be removed from the leon3mp.ucf file.

 * To load and run the design from Platform Flash the DIP-Switch SW3[1:8] should be set to 00011001.

 * Sample output from GRMON is:

- GRMON LEON debug monitor v1.1.31
+ GRMON LEON debug monitor v1.1.34a professional version

- Copyright (C) 2004-2008 Gaisler Research - all rights reserved.
+ Copyright (C) 2004-2008 Aeroflex Gaisler - all rights reserved.
  For latest updates, go to http://www.gaisler.com/ Comments or bug-reports to support@gaisler.com

- using JTAG cable on parallel port
+ Xilinx cable: Cable type/rev : 0x3
  JTAG chain: xc5vfx70t xccace xc95144xl xcf32p xcf32p

  Device ID: : 0x507
- GRLIB build version: 3060
+ GRLIB build version: 3590

- initialising ................
+ initialising ...................
  detected frequency:  80 MHz

  Component                            Vendor
  LEON3 SPARC V8 Processor             Gaisler Research
- AHB Debug UART                       Gaisler Research AHB Debug JTAG TAP                   Gaisler Research GR Ethernet MAC                      Gaisler Research DDR2 Controller                      Gaisler Research AHB/APB Bridge                       Gaisler Research LEON3 Debug Support Unit             Gaisler Research LEON2 Memory Controller              European Space Agency Generic APB UART                     Gaisler Research Multi-processor Interrupt Ctrl       Gaisler Research Modular Timer Unit                   Gaisler Research Keyboard PS/2 interface              Gaisler Research Keyboard PS/2 interface              Gaisler Research General purpose I/O port             Gaisler Research AMBA Wrapper for OC I2C-master       Gaisler Research AHB status register                  Gaisler Research
+ AHB Debug UART                       Gaisler Research AHB Debug JTAG TAP                   Gaisler Research SVGA frame buffer                    Gaisler Research GR Ethernet MAC                      Gaisler Research DDR2 Controller                      Gaisler Research AHB/APB Bridge                       Gaisler Research LEON3 Debug Support Unit             Gaisler Research LEON2 Memory Controller              European Space Agency System ACE I/F Controller            Gaisler Research Generic APB UART                     Gaisler Research Multi-processor Interrupt Ctrl       Gaisler Research Modular Timer Unit                   Gaisler Research PS/2 interface                       Gaisler Research PS/2 interface                       Gaisler Research General purpose I/O port             Gaisler Research AMBA Wrapper for OC I2C-master       Gaisler Research AMBA Wrapper for OC I2C-master       Gaisler Research AHB status register                  Gaisler Research

  Use command 'info sys' to print a detailed report of attached cores

-grlib> inf sys
+grlib> info sys
 00.01:003   Gaisler Research  LEON3 SPARC V8 Processor (ver 0x0)
              ahb master 0
 01.01:007   Gaisler Research  AHB Debug UART (ver 0x0)